ariga/atlas-provider-typeorm/README.md

 ![CI](https://github.com/ariga/atlas-provider-typeorm/actions/workflows/ci.yaml/badge.svg)

-Load [TypeORM](https://typeorm.io/) entities into an [Atlas](https://atlasgo.io) project.
+Use [Atlas](https://atlasgo.io/) with [TypeORM](https://typeorm.io/) to manage your database schema as code.
+By connecting your TypeORM models to Atlas, you can define and edit your schema directly in TypeScript or JavaScript.
+Atlas will then automatically plan and apply database schema migrations for you, eliminating the need to write migrations manually.

+Atlas brings automated CI/CD workflows to your database, along with built-in support for [testing](https://atlasgo.io/testing/schema), [linting](https://atlasgo.io/versioned/lint), schema [drift detection](https://atlasgo.io/monitoring/drift-detection), and [schema monitoring](https://atlasgo.io/monitoring).
+It also allows you to extend TypeORM with advanced database objects such as triggers, row-level security, and custom functions that are not supported natively.

-## Use-cases
+### Use-cases
-1. **Declarative migrations** - use a Terraform-like `atlas schema apply --env typeorm` to apply your TypeORM entities to the database.
+1. [**Declarative migrations**](https://atlasgo.io/declarative/apply) - Use the Terraform-like `atlas schema apply --env typeorm` command to apply your TypeORM schema to the database.
-2. **Automatic migration planning** - use `atlas migrate diff --env typeorm` to automatically plan a migration from the current database version to the TypeORM schema.
+2. [**Automatic migration planning**](https://atlasgo.io/versioned/diff) - Use `atlas migrate diff --env typeorm` to automatically plan database schema changes and generate a migration from the current database version to the desired version defined by your TypeORM schema.

 ## Installation